 4. Leaky Faucets

 A leaky faucet can happen in nearly any home, regardless of how new the home is.
-Although a leaky faucet may not seem like a big deal, but it could easily turn into a plumbing emergency.
-When we think about how many faucets we have in our home.
+Although a leaky faucet may not seem like a big deal, it could easily turn into a plumbing emergency.
+When we think about how many faucets we have in our homes.
 Those small, yet consistent drops of water can really add up, and increase your water bill considerably.
 So, as you see leaks becoming a problem, call a plumber.